mwilliamson/python-mammoth/README.md

 You can pass in a custom map for styles by passing an options object with a `style_map` property as a second argument to `convert_to_html`.
 A description of the syntax for style maps can be found in the section ["Writing style maps"](#writing-style-maps).
-For instance, if paragraphs with the style name `Section Title` should be converted to `h1` elements, and paragraphs with the style name `Subsection Title` should be converted to `h2` elements:
+For instance, if paragraphs with the style name `Section Title` should be converted to `h1` elements, and paragraphs with the style name `Subsection Title` should be converted to `h2` elements:-

 ```python
 import mammoth